 Why did you choose to become Guardians rather than adopting Summer?

 Actually, we were on her waiting list for a litter.
 When it was time to choose she had mentioned how she really wanted to breed Summer but had not found the perfect home for her.
 We went home that day and discussed the prospect of becoming guardians and asked Jaime if we could apply.
 She approved our family and it was the best decision we ever made!

 Have there been any negatives to being a Guardian Home?

 Not at all.
-Many people ask if it is extra work for us to keep Summer intact, and have to let her go for so long.
+Many people ask if it is extra work for us to keep Summer intact, or hard to have to let her go for so long.
 We have not had any issues, as Summer goes to Jaime's when she needs to be bred, and Jaime whelps her litter at her house.
 We usually take the opportunity to go on a vacation during this time, and Jaime has even offered to plan Summer's litters during the season we choose to accommodate our vacations.
-(Females have two seasons a year, usually every 6 months) She is the most giving lady, and the fact that we have the privilege to own this wonderful dog and be apart of such an amazing breeding program is really wonderful.
+(Females have two seasons a year, usually every 6 months) She is the most giving lady, and the fact that we have the privilege to be part of the puppy raising process, to own this wonderful dog and be apart of such an amazing breeding program is really wonderful.
 We are so proud to be a Virginia Doodles Family.

 John & Sarah